syinari0123/tridepth/README.md

 ## Installation

-Some parts of this code use CUDA implementation from [Neural Mesh Renderer](https://github.com/daniilidis-group/neural_renderer) (PyTorch version by Nikos Kolotouros).
+Some parts of this code use the CUDA implementation from [Neural Mesh Renderer](https://github.com/daniilidis-group/neural_renderer) (PyTorch version by Nikos Kolotouros).
 So you need to build it with following commands.

 ```